nikita-skodin/JavaCoreStaffListPart1/README.md

 Java 17+ is required to run the application

 ## Getting Started
-The fat-jar file with the build is located right in the root of the project, run it from there with the following command:
+The fat-jar file with the build is located right in the root of the project.
+Run it from there with the following command:
 ```sh
 java -jar StaffList-1.jar
 ```
+During the operation of the application, a programFiles folder will be created containing application logs and a xml document with information about employees

 ## Testing
 - Service class test coverage is about 100 percent